sw-tracker/flexget/plexhometheater/readme.md

 fi
 ```

-save the file and make it executable
+Save the file and make it executable
 ```
 sudo chmod +x xbmc-xrandr
 ```